 1. Let us be frank: A baby on a nipple shield is not latched on; it is an illusion to believe he is.
 Breastfeeding with a nipple shield is not the same as breastfeeding directly.
 No matter how thin the nipple shield, it’s still not the breast.
 The question is, if a nipple shield is “just like breastfeeding: why will a baby seemingly “take the breast” with a nipple shield and not take the breast directly?
 Instead of the baby latching on to the naked breast, the soft, supple, pliable breast, which is an active process, the nipple shield, which is not soft, supple, or pliable, is essentially pushed into the baby’s mouth.
 The “nipple” of the nipple shield has a much harder texture than the mother’s nipple and is wider and longer.
-The nipple shield makes the breast into a bottle essentially.
+The nipple shield makes the breast into a bottle, essentially.
 With a nipple shield in his mouth, the baby uses his tongue and cheek muscles just as he does on a bottle or pacifier and not the way he would when breastfeeding.
-In order to get milk, the baby needs to suck hard to get milk out of the breast when on a nipple shield.
+In order to get milk, the baby needs to suck hard to get milk out of the breast when the baby is on a nipple shield.
 When a baby feeds directly from the breast, he is using a whole different process.
 He stimulates the breast to release the milk which then flows to the baby.
 And this is obvious because it is so difficult in most cases to get a baby who is hooked on a nipple shield to then take the breast directly.
 If they were the same as so many suggest, then why is that so?